Dipsingh/dipsingh.github.io/_posts/2020-5-17-ECMP-Algorithm-Analysis.md

 bigger the reassignment, bigger the flow disruption.

 For instance, in the below figure, we have 5 Next-Hops.
 Assume that Next-Hop 3 get's deleted.
-This results in the remaining regions to grow equally and internal regions to shift to compensate for the additional space created by the deletion.
+This results in the remaining regions to grow equally to compensate for the additional space created by the deletion.

 ![Flow Disruption1](/images/post2/ecmp_analysis_fig2.png "Flow Disruption Region3")